 The WAC Journal http://wac.colostate.edu/journal/

-Housed in the WAC Clearinghouse, The WAC Journal is a national peer-reviewed journal on writing across the curriculum, published by Plymouth State College.
-The journal is an annual collection of articles by educators about their WAC ideas and WAC experiences.
+Published by Clemson University, Parlor Press, and the WAC Clearinghouse, The WAC Journal is an annual collection of articles by educators about their WAC ideas and WAC experiences.
 It is a journal of practical ideas and pertinent theory.

 The Writing Instructor http://www.writinginstructor.org/